 \end{obs}

-\begin{lem}[The time-one map and the displacement function] For family \eqref{eq:model}, the following Taylor expansions at the fixed point\footnote{The similar expansion can be done around another, symmetric fixed point $x\to-\sqrt \nu$.} $x=\sqrt\nu$ hold: \begin{enumerate} \item For the time-one map $f_\nu^{mod}\in\mathrm{Diff}(\mathbb R,0)$:
+\begin{lem}[The time-one map and the displacement germ] For family \eqref{eq:model}, the following Taylor expansions at the fixed point\footnote{A similar expansion can be obtained near the other, symmetric fixed point $x=-\sqrt \nu$.} $x=\sqrt\nu$ hold: \begin{enumerate} \item For the time-one map $f_\nu^{mod}\in\mathrm{Diff}(\mathbb R,0)$:

 \item For the displacement function $g_\nu^{mod}:=\mathrm{id}-f_\nu^{mod}\in\mathrm{Diff}(\mathbb R,0)$:

 \end{enumerate} The Taylor coefficients of $f_\nu^{mod}$ and $g_\nu^{mod}$ belong to $\mathbb R\{\sqrt\nu\}$ $($are analytic at $0$ in $\sqrt\nu)$. \end{lem} Note that, for $\nu=0$, $f_\nu^{mod}$ has a parabolic double fixed point $x=0$, and, for $\nu> 0$, two single hyperbolic fixed points at $\pm\sqrt{\nu}$.